akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

             )
         );

-        $fieldsCollection->add($codeField);
+        $fieldsCollection->add($field);
     }

 You should  now see the code column in the grid.
 You might notice as well that a filter for the code is available and the column is sortable too, as defined by the field's options.

 Adding a field to the grid is pretty simple and the options are self explanatory.
+Some more fields are defined inside the _IcecatDemoBundle if you need more examples.
 Do not hesitate to look at the FilterInterface interface to have a list of available filter types, which are pretty complete.

-Adding the name and country fields is left as an exercise for the reader ;)

 Defining Row Behavior and Buttons